Wisieneu/Wisieneu/readme.md

 - 🌐 Focusing on learning how the web works and becoming a better QA Specialist
 - 😊 I’m looking for help with open source projects
 - 📫 You can contact me directly [via my website](https://portfolio.wise-ee.xyz/contact)
-- 🎮 Working in QA full-time, part-time as a tutor
+- 💼 Working in web dev full-time, part-time as a tutor
 - 🖥  Wishing to learn game modding, and perhaps even make my own game some day 🤗

 ## Technologies I have experience with: